Ranking Structure

 Requirements:

-1. Must have been in EGS for at least nineteen weeks.
+1. Been in EGS for at least nineteen weeks.

-2. Must have been in good standing as a section chief for at least three weeks and/or oversee a squad split as a section chief.
+2. Been in good standing as a section chief for at least three weeks and/or oversee a squad split as a section chief.

 Duties: